dshaneg/dshaneg.github.io/_posts/2016-10-11-git-mergetool.md

 ```

 This setting will convince git to cease and desist polluting your directories with `.orig` files.
 (I would recommend adding the `*.orig`
-line to .gitignore as well, in case any of your teammates are not taking advantage of the `keepBackup = false` setting)
+line to `.gitignore` as well, in case any of your teammates are not taking advantage of the `keepBackup = false` setting)

 ## setting up the diff tool - same song, second verse

 p4merge can also be used to compare files without trying to merge them.
 You can tell git to use p4merge for diffs by setting up a couple
-more entries in the .gitconfig file.
+more entries in the `.gitconfig` file.
 If you're using Visual Studio Code, you'll probably always use the excellent comparison feature that
 is built in on the git tab of the application, but for completeness' sake, let's walk through the steps.

 The concept is the same as for the mergetool, except now we're setting up difftool and the command line has fewer options to deal with.
+You'll need to add...

 ```ini
 [difftool "p4merge"]
   cmd = C:/Program\\ Files/Perforce/p4merge.exe \"$LOCAL\" \"$REMOTE\"
 ```

-to declare the difftool and
+...to declare the difftool and...

 ```ini
 [diff]
   tool = p4merge
 ```

-to assign p4merge as your diff tool of choice.
+...to assign p4merge as your diff tool of choice.
 Now, you just type

 ```sh
 git difftool